What Different Types of Interpreting Are There?

 It is tricky for the interpreter since they must translate what has been said at the same time as listening to the continuing conversation.

 This is particularly useful in conference-type situations where the conversation is fast-paced and the speakers are unable to pause for the interpreter.
+You may have even seen it in pop-culture press conferences, as well as politics.

 This method can be quite costly because of the level of concentration and skill required of the interpreter.
 Often, two interpreters are employed in these situations, each one working for a short burst and then alternating.